mikaelbr/node-notifier/README.md

 **Note:** There are some limitations for images in native Windows 8 notifications:
 The image must be a PNG image, and cannot be over 1024x1024 px, or over over 200Kb.
-You also need to specify the image by using absolute path.
+You also need to specify the image by using an absolute path.
 These limitations are due to the Toast notification system.
 A good tip is to use something like `path.join` or `path.delimiter` to have cross-platform pathing.